Moral evasions and intellectual dead-ends.

 And when the king had built an idol altar upon God's altar, he slew swine upon it, and so offered a sacrifice neither according to the law, nor the Jewish religious worship in that country.
 He also compelled them to forsake the worship which they paid their own God, and to adore those whom he took to be gods; and made them build temples, and raise idol altars in every city and village, and offer swine upon them every day.
 He also commanded them not to circumcise their sons, and threatened to punish any that should be found to have transgressed his injunction.
 He also appointed overseers, who should compel them to do what he commanded.
 And indeed many Jews there were who complied with the king's commands, either voluntarily, or out of fear of the penalty that was denounced.
 But the best men, and those of the noblest souls, did not regard him, but did pay a greater respect to the customs of their country than concern as to the punishment which he threatened to the disobedient; on which account they every day underwent great miseries and bitter torments; for they were whipped with rods, and their bodies were torn to pieces, and were crucified, while they were still alive, and breathed.
 They also strangled those women and their sons whom they had circumcised, as the king had appointed, hanging their sons about their necks as they were upon the crosses.
 And if there were any sacred book of the law found, it was destroyed, and those with whom they were found miserably perished also.

-My premise here is that there may be a parallel between the Jewish experience in Christian Europe and that of the Huguenots, that is the French Protestants who, in the early Reformation period for the most part held to Calvinistic doctrine.
+My premise here is that there may be a parallel between the Jewish experience of persecution in Christian Europe and that of the Huguenots, that is the French Protestants who, in the early Reformation period for the most part held to Calvinistic doctrine.
 For about two hundred sixty years the Huguenots were the subject of fierce persecution in France and the source of this persecution was a long-standing alliance between the French State (represented by the King) and the Catholic Church.
 To escape persecution many Huguenots left for exile (to Switzerland, Germany, England, South Africa and the US), but away from urban centres, some Huguenots did remain in France.
+While many English Protestant dissenters fled to the colonies in America, this was not an option for the French Huguenots as around 1615 they had seen to it that Huguenots were excluded from New France.
 Like the Jews, the Huguenots experienced persecution, massacres, and discrimination in their public and professional life along with exile.
 In the 16th century, some were burned at the stake.